MODERN SLAVERY ACT 2015 STATEMENT

 The Acushnet Group takes great pride in the integrity of its operations, including those in its direct supply chain.
 We strive to achieve best practices in everything that we do.
 Accordingly, we may periodically update this Disclosure to reflect current practices.

-Executive Vice President, Chief Financial Officer and Treasurer
+Executive Vice President, Chief Financial Officer and Chief Accounting Officer

 On behalf of the Acushnet Company and on behalf of other members of the Acushnet Group (including Acushnet Europe Limited)